Air Fryer Recipe

 Method

-2. Add vegetable oil and rub into flour until it resembles breadcrumbs.
+2. Add the vegetable oil and rub it into the flour until the mixture looks like breadcrumbs.

-3. Gradually add water to form a firm dough, cover, and rest for 30 minutes.
+3. Gradually add the water to make a firm dough, then cover and leave it to rest for 30 minutes.

-4. Heat oil in a pan, add cumin seeds, then potatoes and peas.
+4. Heat the oil in a pan, add the cumin seeds, then stir in the potatoes and peas.

-5. Mix in coriander powder, garam masala, turmeric, red chili powder, and salt.
+5. Mix in the coriander powder, garam masala, turmeric, red chilli powder and salt.
 Cook for 5 minutes.

-7. Divide dough into portions, roll into balls, flatten into discs, and roll into ovals.
+7. Divide the dough into portions, roll them into balls, flatten into discs, then roll into ovals.

-8. Cut ovals in half, form cones, fill with potato mixture, and seal edges with water.
+8. Cut the ovals in half, shape each piece into a cone, fill with the potato mixture, and seal the edges with water.

-9. Preheat air fryer to 180°C, brush samosas with oil, and arrange in basket.
+9. Preheat the air fryer to 180°C, brush the samosas with oil, and arrange them in the basket.

 Why this works in an air fryer